blog-banner

 Source: Canva

 As we mentioned, structural engineers usually work in tandem with someone who does the actual building, demolition or removal.
-However, there are some jobs that might seem like they need the advice of an engineer when they actually don’t.
+However, some jobs might seem like they need the advice of an engineer when they actually don’t.
 The most common misconceptions are as follows:

 • Structural engineers will not remove wall or ceiling lining to look for damage beyond the immediate structure.
 This is because they’re likely to do a visual inspection only and are likely to miss something major.